Jet Schemes, Newton Polygons and Continued Fractions: Generating Series

 where $r$ is the number of branches of $f$.
-According to Observation \ref{obs:branch}, $n=1$ then
+In view of Observation \ref{obs:branch}, $n=1$ which in turn implies that

-If $m>1$ then $r=1$ we can write in Weierstrass form Thus $f$ is smooth, a contradiction with $f$ defining a singularity.
-So $r=2$ and $m=1$.
-So, we can write in Weierstrass form after doing a change of variables
+If $m>1$, then $r=1$ and we can write in Weierstrass form and this leads to $f$ being smooth, which contradicts the fact that $f$ defines a singularity.
+Therefore, $r=2$ and $m=1$.
+So that after performing a change of variables, we can write in Weiersrass form